metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_profile_binding_v1alpha1_manifest.md

 Required:

-- `image` (String) Image name within pod containers to match to the profile.
+- `image` (String) Image name within pod containers to match to the profile.Use the '*' string to bind the profile to all pods.
 - `profile_ref` (Attributes) ProfileRef references a SeccompProfile or other profile type in the current namespace. (see [below for nested schema](#nestedatt--spec--profile_ref))

 <a id="nestedatt--spec--profile_ref"></a>